-Even with his seeming deference, it was always best to remember that he was the authority figure here, and in Africa authority matters, no matter how trivial it may seem.
+Despite his polite deference, it was best to remember that he was the authority figure here, and in Africa authority matters, no matter how trivial it may seem.
 Here authority is seldom benign.
 It often kicks downwards, sometimes harshly, as it tends to bend upwards with servility.
 I knew when to be polite, despite the redundancy of the formalities, and the advantage of my age.

 “Where do you come flom?”

-Closing its grubby, worn cover, I handed its heaviness back to the guard, wondering what they did with these things once they were filled with countless scribbles of information.
+Closing its grubby, worn cover, I handed its heaviness back to the guard, wondering what they did with these things once they were filled with countless scribbles.
 The ritual was more than the mere recording of every vehicle passing along this remote road.
 It suggested to the populus that an effective and watchful law and order prevailed.

-Like the uncomfortable bumps and jolts of the road, the Authority, using old colonial laws, is the capricious entity in shabby administrative centers at each end of the road.
+Like the uncomfortable bumps and jolts of the road, the Authority, using old colonial laws, is the capricious entity in shabby administrative centers at each end.

 As I watched the guard set the ledger down on his chair, he stretched out, with the timeless pace of Africa, to lift the barrier, allowing the ‘Cruiser to pass.

-I craned my neck forward to peer sideways through the window, checking to be sure the pivot pole cleared the roof of the ‘Cruiser.
+I craned my neck to peer sideways through the window, checking that the pivot pole cleared the cruiser’s roof.
 With a pang of regret I considered the generational gap between myself and the guard.
 I was almost too young to remember those British officials who brought those big black books to Africa, and then who’d hastily abandoned their roles as Imperial Bwanas, masters who, after a glorious but brief appearance on the stage of Empire, returned from whence they’d come.
 They’d streamed back in the wake of other colonialists like themselves, from Uganda, Kenya, Tanzania.
-They followed behind the Belgians from the Congo, and the Portuguese from Angola and Mozambique came after them.
+They followed behind the Belgians from the Congo,.
+Then the Portuguese from Angola and Mozambique followed.

 Left behind, unnoticed by history, were generations of emotional gypsies, like myself, born and raised on the Continent, who were never considered a true part of the new Africa, or the old Europe.
 By necessity, us countryless vagabonds were condemned to spend life with a mental suitcase always ready in case we were told to move on.